 This beautiful Cameron Highlands was named after a British geologist and explorer, Sir William Cameron, who first discovered and mapped the Titiwangsa Range in 1885.
 He saw a plateau of an elevation of 4,400- 4500 feet at an altitude of 6,000 feet (1,800 m) above sea level and the temperature falls between 8°C to 25°C. However, he failed to mark his finding on the map.

 The plateau’s location was reconfirmed by Sir George Maxwell during the second expedition in the 1920s.
 He then decided the present Tanah Rata and Brinchang area would be developed into a Hill Station.
-Between 1926-1931, the area were zone accordingly to reserve for various functions such as agricultural department, townships, national park and recreational area.
+Between 1926-1931, the area was zoned accordingly to reserve for various functions such as agricultural department, township, national park and recreational area.

 The British planters noticed the potential of its fertile mountain slopes for planting tea, then a prized commodity.
 John Archibald Russell started his tea plantation, which is the current famous BOH tea plantation.

 Cameron Highlands is also known as a major supplier of legumes and vegetables to both Malaysia and Singapore.
-It also become one of the country’s main tourist destinations.
-During the colonial era, the hill resort became a haven for the British who stationed here.
+It’s also become one of the country’s main tourist destinations.
+During the colonial era, the hill resort became a haven for the British who station here.
 Some decided to make it their retirement place by setting up bungalows and mansions.